Sugar Coating|Stages of Sugar Coating

 History of Coating.

-Sugar coating of pill was developed by the french in mid of 1800 and the first patent for sugar coating of pills was issued in 1837.
+The sugar coating of pills was developed by the French in mid of 1800 and the first patent for sugar coating of pills was issued in 1837.

 In 1840 the first sugar coating was applied to the pills of Cubeb and Copaiba.

-Year 1953 was a historical year in the history of coating because in this year Abbot Laboratories launched the first sugar coated tablet.
+The year 1953 was historical in the history of coating because in this year Abbot Laboratories launched the first sugar-coated tablet.

 Principle of Sugar Coating

-Principle of sugar coating is very simple which is as follow,
+The principle of sugar coating is very simple which is as follows,

-Solution of Sucrose or sugar is applied over rotating warm tablets and solvent is evaporated by application of Heat.
+A solution of Sucrose or sugar is applied over rotating warm tablets and the solvent is evaporated by the application of Heat.

 Role Of Operator